aichakorovaev-oss/Ami-app/README.md

 ## Limitations and Next Steps

-- Enough tests to ensure that the recommendations are always age and tone appropriate and nothing else unsafe to signal.
+- Enough tests to ensure that the recommendations are always age and tone appropriate with no hallucinations and nothing else unsafe to signal.
 - An agentic version was tried (see [Engineering Deep Dive](#engineering-deep-dive)).
 It worked well but roughly doubled response time, which is why the shipped demo defaults to the classic mode.
 - The app is currently English-only.
 It could be extended to more languages and to more items from different countries, for a more diverse catalogue.
 - A larger catalogue to ensure sufficient coverage for every mechanism and mood as well as more diverse recommendations.